Skip to main content

 It’s not a lifeline.
 It’s an anchor.

-That first offer is a calculated insult—a garbage number thrown out to prey on your shock and desperation.
-The insurance company’s entire business model is built on one filthy principle: pay you as little as possible, as fast as possible, before you realize the true cost of your injury.
-They want you to take their chump change and disappear.
+That first offer is a calculated insult—a garbage number thrown out to prey on shock and desperation.
+The insurance company's entire business model is built on one filthy principle: pay as little as possible, as fast as possible, before the injured party realizes the true cost of their injury.
+They want claimants to take their chump change and disappear.
+Here's what they're counting on: most people don't know Colorado's statute of limitations allows three years to file a personal injury lawsuit (C.R.S. § 13-80-101), or that Colorado's modified comparative negligence rule means claimants can still recover damages even if they're up to 50% at fault (C.R.S. § 13-21-111).
+They're banking on ignorance about non-economic damages, which are capped at $1,500,000 as of 2025.
+That initial lowball offer exploits this information gap, banking on acceptance before the full scope of damages becomes clear.

 The Trick Insurance Companies Don’t Want You to Know